auth0/docs/articles/architecture-scenarios/implementation/b2c/authentication.md

 ---
 # Authentication

 In order to provide services to your users, you must be able to identify who those users are.
 This process is called authentication.
-You must provide your users with a way to verify that they are who they are, and there are a number of ways to do this: via social media accounts, username/password, and passwordless authentication to name but a few.
-In many cases it is also recommended that you go beyond a first factor for authenticating the user add a second factor as well.
+There are a number of ways to perform user authentication - via social media accounts, username/password, passwordless - and it's often recommended that you go beyond a first factor for authenticating the user by adding a second factor as well (a.k.a.
+Multi-factor Authentication).

 ## Design considerations